June 2022 / MIDYEAR MARKET OUTLOOK

-- Russia's invasion of Ukraine, COVID-19 lockdowns in China, higher energy prices, and rising interest rates could make the second half difficult.
+- Russia-Ukraine conflicts, COVID-19 lockdowns in China, higher energy prices, and rising interest rates could make the second half difficult.

 - A spike in bond yields punished equity valuations in the first half.
 The question now is whether an earnings slowdown will be the next shoe to drop.

 - U.S. Treasuries and other core bonds didn’t offer much diversification in the first half as equity correlations jumped.
 New approaches may be needed.

 - Conflicts in Ukraine and sanctions against Russia could continue pushing commodity prices higher but also could accelerate a shift to renewable energy.

 Heading into the second half of 2022, higher inflation and rising interest rates remain the most serious threats to global financial markets, T. Rowe Price senior investment leaders say.